 There is more to say…

 This is a big topic that deserves careful consideration.
-It is unwise to just say “yes” to any short-term team that wants to come.
-The team needs good orientation, needs to buy into your vision to start a DMM, and must embrace their role as learners rather than teachers there.
+It is unwise to say “yes” to any short-term team that wants to come without a clear strategy for their work there.
+The team needs good orientation, to buy into your vision to start a DMM, and must embrace their role as learners rather than teachers.

 I recently wrote an article for Mission Frontiers that covers this topic a bit more.
-It will be released soon, so be sure to watch for that.
-In the meantime, let me say this.
 Give short-term teams a chance.
 Don’t say an automatic “no” to having a team come to work with you.
 Instead, prayerfully consider if God might be sending them to be a tremendous help.
 We wouldn’t want to reject a gift God was trying to give us, right?

 Let me know in the comments below. or on the DMMs Facebook group, how teams have helped or hurt in your area.
 How have they been a blessing or a curse?
-How have you created your own guidelines for utilizing teams in a positive way toward multiplying disciples in a community?
+How have you created guidelines for utilizing teams in positive ways toward multiplying disciples in a community?

 Comments